 Review The Growing Season

-Ask yourself if the selection of fruits and vegetables that you planted turn out how you anticipated?
-As you remove weeds and plants, reflect on the growing season and reconsider under-performing plants.
+Ask yourself if the selection of fruits and vegetables that you planted turned out how you anticipated.
+As you remove weeds and plants, reflect on the growing season and reconsider underperforming plants.
 Research if there is a better variety of plants that can grow in your location.